 I will adapt to your project.
-I'm patient, open minded and detail oriented so you can count on me to customize or change things up in order to make a quality and affordable finished product.
-I have experience in working with local bands in Boise ID.
+I'm patient, open-minded, and detail-oriented so you can count on me to customize or change things up in order to make a quality and affordable finished product.
+I have experience in working with clients around the world and local bands in Boise ID.
 My specialty is heavy and ambient music.

 See my Soundcloud below to see some of my recent and past work.
 Mixing, mastering, session instrument needs, sound design and more.
 More of my work - https://www.youtube.com/user/letsmeltyourface